sodadata/docs/soda-agent/deploy.md

 ### Prerequisites

-* You have a Google Cloud Platform (GCP) account and the necessary permissions to enable you to create, or gain access to an existing Google Kubernetes Engine (GKE) cluster in Autopilot mode in your region.
+* You have a Google Cloud Platform (GCP) account and the necessary permissions to enable you to create, or gain access to an existing Google Kubernetes Engine (GKE) cluster in your region.
 * You have installed the <a href="https://cloud.google.com/sdk/docs/install" target="_blank"> gcloud CLI tool</a>.
 Use the command `glcoud version` to verify the version of an existing install.
   * If you have already installed the gcloud CLI, use the following commands to login and verify your configuration settings, respectively: `gcloud auth login` `gcloud config list`
   * If you are installing the gcloud CLI for the first time, be sure to complete <a href="https://cloud.google.com/sdk/docs/install" target="_blank"> all the steps</a> in the installation to properly install and configure the setup.
   * Consider using the following command to learn a few basic glcoud commands: `gcloud cheat-sheet`.
 * You have installed v1.22 or v1.23 of <a href="https://kubernetes.io/docs/tasks/tools/#kubectl" target="_blank">kubectl</a>.
 This is the command-line tool you use to run commands against Kubernetes clusters.
 If you have installed Docker Desktop, kubectl is included out-of-the-box.
 With Docker running, use the command `kubectl version --output=yaml` to check the version of an existing install.
 * You have installed <a href="https://helm.sh/docs/intro/install/" target="_blank">Helm</a>.
 This is the package manager for Kubernetes which you will use to deploy the Soda Agent Helm chart.
 Run `helm version` to check the version of an existing install.

+### System requirements

+* Kubernetes cluster size and capacity: 2 CPU and 2GB of RAM.
+In general, this is sufficient to run up to six scans in parallel.
+* Scan performance may vary according to the workload, or the number of scans running in parallel.
+To improve performance for larger workloads, consider fine-tuning the cluster size using the `resources` parameter for the `agent-orchestrator` and `soda.scanlauncher.resources` for the `scan-launcher`.
+Adding more resources to the `scan-launcher` can improve scan times by as much as 30%.
+* Be aware that allocating too many resources may be costly relative to the small benefit of improved scan times.

 <!--
 ## Create a GKE Autopilot cluster